dotnet-campus/dotnetCampus.TagToVersion/README.md

 # TagToVersion

-The dotnetCampus.TagToVersion that can help we to write the tag name to version file is a dotnet tool.
+The dotnetCampus.TagToVersion that can helps us write tag names into version files is a dotnet tool.

-This tool can use to CI to help we push tag and build the special version nuget file.
+This tool can be used in CI to help us push tag and build the special version of nuget file.

 ## Install